20 Hearing your future

 - What would you tell current students to help them get the most of their preciously short time at University?

-What do you know now, that you wish you’d known when you were younger? ⏱
+What conversations would you have with your younger self?
+What have you learned?
+Is there anything you know now, that you wish you’d known when you were younger? ⏱

 I’d sit alone and watch your light, my only friend through teenage nights.
 Everything I had to know I heard it on my radio.
-(Taylor 1984)
+(R. Taylor 1984)

 Too long, didn’t read (TL;DR)?
 Here’s a summary: